dada-lang/dada/CONTRIBUTING.md

 The dadaists team consists of recognized contributors.
 For the time being, since we are so young, anyone with a merged PR will be offered membership, but you should only accept if you are expecting to continue contributing.
 As the project grows, we will revisit the criteria for membership.

-Membership in the dadaists team gives the ability
+Membership in the dadaists team gives the ability to approve PRs, adjust labels, and so forth.

 ## BDFL and decision making